MRSimulator I/O

 For more information on the CSDM format, see the csdmpy documentation.

-The Simulator object and a list of Signal Processor objects can both be serialized within the same file by calling the save() method.
+The Simulator instance and a list of Signal Processor instances can both be serialized within the same file by calling the save() method.

 from mrsimulator import save